jeichel09/SEDO-Regular-Exam-2024-10-27/README.md

-Title change test for the develop-branch.
+THIS IS THE README-file for the 'Develop'-branch